| Zillij in FezWritten

 merchants there "to build great houses and decorate them

 with ceramics, mosaics, and arabesques."
+In later years

 in Muslim Spain, or al-Andalus, zillij reached